CaterinaBi/CaterinaBi/README.md

 🌱 Retraining in Machine Learning and Data Engineering at [AiCore](https://www.theaicore.com) since June 2022 🔥

-👀 Currently co-operating to the [Deploying an Accurate Classifier to Stop Online Violence Against Children using NLP](https://omdena.com/projects/stop-online-violence-against-children/) Omdena Local Chapter 🔥
+👀 Currently working on the [Deploying a Classifier to Stop Online Violence Against Children using NLP](https://omdena.com/projects/stop-online-violence-against-children/) Omdena Local Chapter 🔥

 💞️ *Always* looking to collaborate to projects related to the fields of linguistics or up-skilling.